jaimetur/PhotoMigrator/help/6-immich-photos.md

   With this example, the Tool will connect to Immich Photos account and will remove all assets found (including Albums).

 > [!CAUTION]
 > This process is irreversible and will clean all from your Immich Photos account.
-Use it if you are completelly sure of what you are doing.
+Use it if you are completely sure of what you are doing.

 ## <span style="color:blue">Remove All Albums from Immich Photos:</span>